algosup/2023-2024-project-3-virtual-processor-team-7/documents/management/weeklyReports/weeklyReport7.md

 ------------------------

 <h3>Overview</h3>
-During this week, we finalized every document and tried to finish programs to be ready for the deadline.
+Throughout this week, we concluded the finalization of every document and made efforts to complete the programs, ensuring readiness for the deadline.

 ---
 <h3>Achievements</h3>